-The New York Times published a blog by Ethan Bronner, in which he discusses how a journalist is not allowed to write objectively about any aspect of the Arab-Israeli conflict.
+The New York Times published a blog by Ethan Bronner in which he discussed how a journalist is not allowed to write objectively about any aspect of the Arab-Israeli conflict.

 Mr. Bronner concludes: